abhisarxverma/MyTuneTale/README.md

 ## 📚 What I Learned

-- Implemented **Spotify Authorization** for new accounts
+- Implemented fully working **Spotify Authorization** for new accounts
 - Connected and integrated with **Supabase** to store user data
 - Designed a backend flow:
   1. Check if user’s data exists in DB
   2. If yes, return it
-  3. If data is older than *5 days*, return None so fresh data is fetched
+  3. If data is older than *5 days*, return None so fresh data is fetched from spotify
 - Built a **custom React hook** to fetch multiple datasets (top tracks, top artists, playlists) in parallel
 - Implemented **IndexedDB caching** so data loads fast without hitting the backend every time
 - Solved iframe performance issues: